 Heart Protection Study Collaborative Group.
 MRC/BHF Heart Protection Study of Antioxidant Vitamin Supplementation in 20,536 High-risk Individuals: A Randomised Placebo-controlled Trial.
 Lancet 2002;360:23-33.

-Clinical Topics: Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Vascular Medicine, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging, Diet, Hypertension
+Clinical Topics: Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging, Diet, Hypertension

 Keywords: Coronary Artery Disease, Cognition, Neoplasms, Follow-Up Studies, Vitamin E, beta Carotene, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Lipids, Simvastatin, Respiratory Function Tests, Peripheral Vascular Diseases, Coronary Angiography, Dietary Supplements, Niacin, Hypertension, Diabetes Mellitus